DS4SD/docling/.actor/README.md

 2. **Processing Log** - Available in the key-value store as `DOCLING_LOG`

 3. **Dataset Record** - Contains processing metadata with:
-   - Input document URL
-   - Direct link to the processed output
+   - Direct link to the processed output zip file
    - Processing status

 You can access the results in several ways: